RisottoMan/AutoEvent/Docs/Configuration.md

 ```
 available_sounds:   - A list of sounds that can be used for this event.
+- # I am the first item in the list, but you can copy and paste me as the next item.
+Don't forget to copy all the parameters in me.
   chance: 10   - If you have several music files, they will be selected by chance in percent.
 For example, 10%.
   sound:   - This is an object that contains detailed information about your music.
     sound_name: 'YourMusicName.ogg'   - Specify the name of your music with the ogg type.